Panel's Report Blasts Boeing, FAA for Crashes, Seeks Reforms

 According to the report, Boeing wanted to keep details about MCAS from the FAA so it wouldn't require additional pilot training.
 That would ruin Boeing’s sales pitch for the Max, that pilots of older 737s wouldn’t have to go through extensive simulator training to fly the new planes.

-Investigators found that Boeing had a financial incentive to avoid more pilot training.
-Under a 2011 contract with Southwest Airlines, Boeing would have had to knock $1 million off the price of each Max if simulator training was needed.
+Investigators found that under a 2011 contract with Southwest Airlines, Boeing would have had to knock $1 million off the price of each Max if simulator training was needed.

 “That drove a whole lot of really bad decisions internally at Boeing, and also the FAA did not pick up on these things,” DeFazio said.